lbampo/PYODBC/README.md

 - Use of while loops for efficient data querying
 - Transactions

+## Connection
+* Connection objects manage connections to the database created through the module connect()

+## .cursor()
+* Cursor object represents a database cursor
+* Used to manage the context of a fetch operation

+## .cursor().execute()
+* Prepares and executes a SQL statement, returning the Cursor object itself

 ## pyodbc
 - A python module that makes accessing an ODBC database simple

     pip install pyodbc